Healthcare in Georgia (country): Historical introduction

 From 1921 to 1991, the Georgian health system was part of the Soviet system.
 Till 1995 health care system in Georgia was based on Soviet Semashko model.
 The first dramatic change was implemented in 1995, when the budget transfers were complemented with additional sources of the financing: the mandatory health insurance contributions (employer and the employee mandatory contribution - 3% and 1% respectively), funds allocated for Healthcare from the territorial budgets, official co-payment for medical services, which could not be financed by the state programs.

 Mandatory social health insurance was abolished after the 2003-2004 Rose Revolution.
-In 2003, the social insurance tax was replaced by social tax, which was accumulated in the state budget and from 2007 the GoG decided to delegate management of state allocations for health insurance for targeted groups of population (the poor, teachers, law enforcement officers and military personnel (or about 40% of the population), to the private insurance companies, which have become the health service purchaser for the mentioned population groups.
+In 2003, the social insurance tax was replaced by a social tax, which was accumulated in the state budget and from 2007 the GoG decided to delegate management of state allocations for health insurance for targeted groups of population (the poor, teachers, law enforcement officers and military personnel) who comprised about 40% of the population to private insurance companies, which became the health service purchaser for the mentioned population groups.
 This meant that a portion of the population could not access health insurance.
 The state retained control over a few medical facilities dealing with mental illness and infectious diseases, while all other hospitals and clinics were privatized.

 Implementation of universal healthcare was a key priority of the Georgian Dream party, which came to power in the 2012 election.
 It established the current Georgian healthcare system from 2013.